 Day trips from Munich to Dachau are a must if you are spending time in Munich, even just a few days.

-In about 45 min to an hour on public transportation (30 min by car), you can be at one of the most powerful concentration camps that tourists can still visit.
+In about 30-60 minutes on public transportation (30 min by car), you can be at one of the most powerful concentration camps that tourists can still visit.
 In Germany, all school age students are required to visit a concentration camp at least once during their schooling and it is clear to see why.

 This is not a “tourist” destination for the sake of selfies and fun.
 This is a somber reminder of the evils of our past so that we can make better choices for our future.